 You don’t need to focus on creating something new and original or whatever, you just need to focus on creating what you feel called to create.

 You do not (and absolutely should not) hold back in your free content.
-Not the blog posts, or the Instagram captions, or Facebook.
+Not the blog posts, or Instagram captions, or Facebook.
 Give away all the secrets, for free, and people will still buy them.

 I recently shared my entire process for setting up my clients’ Pinterest account on Instagram and Facebook and went on to do a live.
 I remember a Facebook friend telling me “you won’t get people paying you to do this stuff anymore since you have given it away for free” I remember sending a smile emoji because I got 5 paying clients from that post alone

-There’s a lot of proof of this but bottomline, when you feel like you shouldn’t share all you’ve got because you think you should save it for something paid you don’t trust yourself to have better ideas.
+There’s a lot of proof of this but bottomline, is when you feel like you shouldn’t share all you’ve got because you think you should save it for something paid you don’t trust yourself to have better ideas.

 Brilliant ideas are always trying to come through you, they will be created over and over again, there is no shortage of them, so don’t be afraid to give them away freely.